Academic and Support Services

 Psychological and Counseling Services

 Psychological and Counseling Services (PACS) is the primary mental health facility on campus.
 We are fully funded by student fees.
 Our confidential services are designed to help students who are enrolled in full-time study to achieve their personal and academic goals.
 PACS utilizes a brief, solution-focused counseling model.
-We provide online interactive self-help therapy via WellTrack, individual and group therapy in person and via telehealth, workshops, and consultation with a psychiatrist.
-We offer crisis counseling in person, during business hours, and after hours, through ProtoCall.
-Students needing longer term service are offered referrals to other university and community agencies.
+We provide individual and group therapy, workshops, peer support, and consultation with a psychiatrist.
+We offer crisis counseling, during business hours, and after hours, through ProtoCall.
+Students needing more intensive or longer term service are offered referrals to other university and community agencies.

 All information about a student's visits to PACS is confidential and cannot be released without the written permission of the student.
 The University of New Hampshire Psychological and Counseling Services has been accredited by the International Association of Counseling Services since 1978.